valencik/mastersAPSC/documents/thesis/thesis.md

 This opens up the data to future work in other fields such the social sciences or large network analysis.

 ### Exporting Graph Data
-The Networkx library has support for writing the graph datastructures to multiple file types.
+The Networkx library has support for writing the graph data structures to multiple file types.
 Example code for exporting the 1989 data to `gexf` format for analysis in Gephi or similar tools is available ???.